 - Wax wraps

-- Mix the yeast with 1 tsp of the warmed maple syrup, and a tablespoon of lukewarm water.
+- Mix the yeast with 1 teaspoon of the warmed maple syrup, and a tablespoon of lukewarm water.
 Set aside for 10 mins or so to become frothy.

 - In a large bowl, mix together the bread flour, vital wheat gluten, and salt.
 Make a well in the centre.